Kitware/vtk-book/VTKBook/12Chapter12.md

   <figcaption style="color:blue"><b>Figure 12-16</b>.
 Streamtubes created by using the computational grid just in front of the post as a source for seeds.<a href="https://kitware.github.io/vtk-examples/site/Cxx/VisualizationAlgorithms/LOx" title="LOx"> See LOx.cxx</a> and <a href="https://kitware.github.io/vtk-examples/site/Python/VisualizationAlgorithms/LOx" title="LOx"> LOx.py</a>.</figcaption>
 </figure>

-For a final example, we use the computational grid to seed streamlines and then generate streamtubes as is shown in **Figure 12-16**.
+For a final example, we use the computational grid to seed streamlines and then generate streamtubes as is shown in {ref}`Figure 12-16 <Figure-12-16>`.
 A nice feature of this approach is that we generate more streamlines in regions where the analyst constructed a denser grid.
 The only change we need to make is to replace the rake from the sphere source with a portion of the grid geometry.

 ``` tcl
 vtkStructuredGridGeometryFilter seedsComp